Kentucky Trivia ● Kentucky Tweets

 October 22, 1997, Kentucky Attorney General Ben Chandler sued Anthem Insurance Companies to try to force them to turn over $230 million.
 The suit claimed that Anthem had illegally converted “Kentucky’s assets to their own.”

-October 22, 2004, an Eastern Kentucky coal company was fined $536,050, the largest federal penalty ever in the state.
-The fine stemmed from a 2003 June explosion in Floyd County that killed 21-year-old Paintsville native Paul Blair and injured two others.
-The fine was also the third largest in the nation.
+On October 22, 2004, the feds fined an Eastern Kentucky coal company $536,050, the largest federal penalty for Kentucky.
+The 3rd largest fine in the nation stemmed from a 2003 June explosion in Floyd County that killed 21-year-old Paintsville native Paul Blair and injured two others.

-October 22, 2017, Kentuckian Justin Thomas won the first PGA Tour event held in South Korea.
-In a play-off, Thomas won the inaugural CJ Cup @ Nine Bridges on the southern resort island of Jeju thanks to a birdie on the second playoff hole against Marc Leishman.
-This was the 7th PGA victory for Thomas, the reigning PGA Tour Player of the Year and money winner, and his first win in a playoff.
+October 22, 2017, Louisville native Justin Thomas won the 1st PGA Tour event held in South Korea.
+In a play-off, Thomas won the inaugural CJ Cup @ Nine Bridges on the southern resort island of Jeju thanks to a birdie on the 2nd play-off hole against Marc Leishman.
+This was Thomas’s 7th PGA victory for the reigning PGA Tour Player of the Year and money winner, and his 1st win in a play-off.

-October 22, 2019, Celine Dion gives a titanic performance in the Yum Center!
-It was her first performance in Louisville during her 30-year career and one of the first U.S. stops in her “Courage World Tour.”
+October 22, 2019, Celine Dion gave a titanic performance in the Yum Center!
+It was her 1st performance in Louisville during her 30-year career and one of the 1st U.S. stops in her “Courage World Tour.”